BebDong/EMOSeg/README.md

   doi={10.1109/TIP.2025.3534532}
 }

+@article{tang2023category,
+  title={Category feature transformer for semantic segmentation}, author={Tang, Quan and Liu, Chuanjian and Liu, Fagui and Liu, Yifan and Jiang, Jun and Zhang, Bowen and Han, Kai and Wang, Yunhe}, journal={arXiv preprint arXiv:2308.05581}, year={2023}
+}

 @article{tang2025increase,
   title={Increase the sensitivity of moderate examples for semantic image segmentation}, author={Tang, Quan and Liu, Fagui and Zhang, Dengke and Jiang, Jun and Tang, Xuhao and Chen, CL Philip},